sriram-d/msgraph-training-webhooks-customdata-insights/Demos/02-webhooks/README.md

                             {

                                 // Notifications are sent in a 'value' array.
 The array might contain multiple notifications for events that are
-                                // registered for the same notification endpoint, and that occur within a short timespan.
+                                // registered for the same notification endpoint, and that occur within a short time span.
                                 JArray value = JArray.Parse(jsonObject["value"].ToString());
                                 foreach (var notification in value)
                                 {